quasarframework/quasar-framework.org/source/components/context-menu.md

 | `show()` | Open Context Menu |
 | `hide()` | Close Context Menu |

+Note that you need to pass the original DOM event to the show() method as the first argument to have the context menu show  correctly.

 ## Vue Events
 | Vue Method | Description |
 | --- | --- |